Concordium/concordium-ledger-app/licenses/README.txt

     - The epoch seconds to date time string code used is from the musl library found at https://git.musl-libc.org/cgit/musl/, with only small type and naming differences.
 It is used under the license included as musl-MIT.txt.

+    - In the testing code, we have an implementation of sha256, in sha256.c and sha256.h, which has been lifted from https://github.com/B-Con/crypto-algorithms, provided by Brad Conte (brad@bradconte.com).
+The code is available as part of the public domain.